 Renting a car

-The most convenient option is to rent a car from Puerto Vallarta and drive there yourself, which is what my friends and I did.
-It’s 47 miles away, about an hour and a half drive on a beautiful route through scenic roads, villages, and mountains.
+The most convenient option is to rent a car from Puerto Vallarta and drive there yourself, which my friends and I did.
+It’s about an hour and a half drive on a beautiful route through scenic roads, villages, and mountains.

 The drive is a massive elevation change as you go from sea level to 4855 feet (1,480m) altitude in just an hour and a half!

 When searching for a rental car, look on Discover Cars as they search all vendors so you can quickly find the best deal.